amiede/leseliste/README.md

 *	Cal Newport: Deep Work – Rules for Focused Success in a Distracted World
 *   Jocko Willink: Discipline Equals Freedom – Field Manual
 *   James Clear: Atomic Habits – An Easy and Proven Way to Build Good Habits and Break Bad Ones
-*   Carmen Simon: Impossible to Ignore
 *   Carlo M. Cipolla: The Basic Laws of Human Stupidity
 * 	Jocko Willink; Dave Berke; Sarah Armstrong: The Code.
 The Evaluation.
 The Protocols – Striving to Become an Eminently Qualified Human
+* 	Peter Bevelin: Seeking Wisdom – From Darwin to Munger (especially the chapter on "Prescriptions for Guaranteed Misery in Life")

 ### Projekte/Management/"Karriere"
 *   Frederick P. Brooks, Jr.: The Mythical Man-Month
 *   Tom DeMarco: The Deadline (A Novel about Project Management)
 *   Tom DeMarco; Timothy Lister: Peopleware – Productive Projects and Teams